Issued by Doug Lewis - Eastern Sierra Avalanche Center

 Daily temperatures continue to rise with strong solar gain on Southerly exposures (SE-S-SW-W), weakening the snowpack, especially on steep slopes (>35 degrees) that have direct solar exposure or receive indirect solar heating from adjacent to exposed slopes or rock bands.
 Time your travel to be off of these slopes early before they thaw.
 Be aware of wet rollerball activity or wet loose release, which can be an indicator that larger slope failures are possible.
 Although wet slides move slower than dry snow avalanches, once entrained, it can be difficult to get out and can possibly carry a person into dangerous terrain.
 Natural and human triggered avalanches are possible and even likely when slopes rapidly warm.
 Time your travel to stay ahead of the sun and snow thaw.

 This week’s mild weather pattern and minimal winds over the past few days has significantly helped reduce the concern for windslabs overall.
 However, isolated human triggered windslabs are still possible for all aspects, on steep exposed slopes >35 degrees at mid and especially upper elevations.
 Regularly assess windslab sensitivity as you travel, especially as you change aspects or move into higher terrain where the wind may be strong enough to form fresh sensitive windslabs.

-This advisory applies only to backcountry areas outside established ski area boundaries.
-This advisory only describes general avalanche conditions and local variations always occur.
-This advisory expires 24 hours after the posted time unless otherwise noted.
-The information in this advisory is provided by the USDA Forest Service who is solely responsible for its content.
+This snowpack summary applies only to backcountry areas outside established ski area boundaries.
+This snowpack summary only describes general avalanche conditions and local variations always occur.
+This snowpack summary expires 24 hours after the posted time unless otherwise noted.
+The information in this snowpack summary is provided by the Eastern Sierra Avalanche Center who is solely responsible for its content.